Presbyterian Church in Malaysia: Mission expansion to Malaya

 In 1886, Cook expanded the mission to the southern tip of Malaya in Johor Bahru to minister to the Teochew Chinese community.
 This work was supported by a prominent Johor businessman and the son-in-law of Keasberry, James Meldrum, who helped obtain a land grant for the church building from Sultan Abu Bakar of Johor who was a former student of Keasberry.
 Work was expanded to Muar in 1892 with the Rev. Liau Thian Ek as the first pastor.

 Work in Penang continued abreast especially after the arrival of William Murray in 1892 who helped put Penang's congregation on a more solid footing.
 Pastoral responsibility of Penang's St. Andrew's Presbyterian Church eventually extended beyond Penang to Province Wellesley, Kedah, northern Perak, southern Thailand and North Sumatera.

 Consolidation

 In 1884, Cook wrote that a presbytery had been formed with him as the moderator and three Chinese elders.
 In January 1901, Cook convened a meeting of ministers and elders of the Chinese mission and the Singapore Presbyterian Synod was formed.

+20th century

+In 1948, the denomination became part of the Chinese Christian Church, later renamed the Chinese Christian Church Singapore and Malaysia Synod; in 1964, it was renamed the Church of Christ in China Malaysia Synod.